Kolli Hills is the road with 70 hairpin turns

 How many bends are in Kolli Hills?

 The road is known as MDR181, also referred to as Kolli Hills Road and Kollimalai Ghat Road.
-It’s paved with some steep parts.
-Starting at Karavalli, at 238 meters above the sea level, the ascent is 20.4 km long via 70 hairpin turns, ending at 1.198 meters, at Solakkadu.
+It's paved with some steep sections.
+Beginning at Karavalli, at 238 meters above sea level, the ascent spans 20.4 km via 70 hairpin turns, concluding at 1,198 meters in Solakkadu.
 The elevation gain is 960 meters, and the average gradient is 4.70%.